 Wet rub badly damaged paintwork

-Wet rubbing is the labor intensive process of hand wet rubbing paintwork using water and a fine grit paper.
+Wet rubbing is the labor-intensive process of hand-wet rubbing paintwork using water and fine grit paper.
 This process is reserved for heavily damaged paintwork only.
 The wet rubbing removes the dead paint, revealing fresh paint below.

 Use a DA buffing machine